 Endocarditis is a relatively uncommon but very serious infection of the endocardium, the inner lining of the heart, which usually leads to the formation of vegetations, clusters of microorganisms, fibrin and platelets attached to heart valves.

-Heart is normally quite resistant against infection but a previous damage to the valves, presence of artificial valves, congenital heart disease or intravenous drugs addiction can make it easier for the pathogenic bacteria to invade endocardium.
+The heart is normally quite resistant to infection.
+Still, previous damage to the valves, artificial valves, congenital heart disease or intravenous drugs addiction can make it easier for the pathogenic bacteria to invade the endocardium.
 Even in people at risk, endocarditis is not a common disease; around one person out of 3,000 gets endocarditis annually in England.

 The early signs of endocarditis are similar to the flu and include fever, chills, headache, chills, loss of appetite and joint pain.

-Endocarditis remains a serious disease and despite modern medical care the mortality is about 20% (1 person out of 5 die of the condition).
+Endocarditis remains a serious disease, and despite modern medical care, the mortality is about 20% (1 person out of 5 dies of the condition).